 - Copyright Trademark, Service-mark, And Copyright

-|It is used to differentiate a registered brand and is indicated as ®.||If you have not registered with the federal authorities you have to use the logo ℠ if you sell products of a different brand.
+|If you have not registered with the federal authorities, you have to use the logo ℠ if you sell products of a different brand.
 Use ™ if you have your own unregistered trademark/product line.
 Note: The logo™ & ℠ has to be used for unregistered trademarks & service mark only.

 |It serves the purpose to stop competitors from damaging your business name/reputation and earn profits for their own business.

-|If you have a business and you want to protect its name, logo, or slogan, then you would need a trademark.||Getting a service mark is actually the same as a trademark.
+|Getting a service mark is actually the same as a trademark.
 Use TESS (Trademark Electronic Search System) the follow the same process as that of a trademark.

 |Entities that fall under Trademark:

 |Entities that fall under Service Mark:

 | Entities that fall under Copyright:

-|It will cost you around $970 inclusive of govt. the filing fee and attorney fees to trademark your IP.||It will cost you around $970 inclusive of govt. the filing fee and attorney fees to service mark your IP.||It will cost you around $250-$500 inclusive of attorney fee else you can DIY at $35-$55 directly through the web portal to copyright your IP.
+|It will cost you around $250-$500 inclusive of attorney fee else you can DIY at $35-$55 directly through the web portal to copyright your IP.

-|The time taken to get your IP trademarked is about 12 – 18 Months||The time taken is the same as getting a trademark.||Once the creative content gets a tangible form, I.e. on a piece of paper or a digital file A base level copyright protection applies to it automatically.
-The time taken to get your IP copyrighted is 3 months if registered electronically and 10 months if done through hard copy.
+|Once the creative content gets a tangible form, i.e., on a piece of paper or a digital file A base level copyright protection applies to it automatically.
+The time taken to get your IP copyrighted is three months if registered electronically and ten months if done through hard copy.

 |The royalties/profits can be earned by granting permit/ authorizing a third party for the usage of his/her IP.
-But it can be earned up to the following time:(life of the creator + 70 years)
+However, it can be earned up to the following time:(life of the creator + 70 years)

 To know more, please visit our service page.
 Trademark, Service-mark, And Copyright

-Similar Insight: Not All Trademark Errors Are Fixable.
+Other Important Insights: Not All Trademark Errors Are Fixable.
 Learn How to Avoid Them!!